-'Responsibility for the world'
+'Responsibility for the world'83

-Generally speaking, the measured median levels of the 'responsibility for the world' index are again rather high in the participant sample, around 7.0 in all four survey there are no statistically significant differences between the PP sample and the control group sample in any of the survey waves.

-&lt;sup>67 The following text provides a coherent description of the trends and findings, for the detailed results please see Appendix B in which all statistically significant findings with a sufficient number of cases are listed in neat tables.
-Analysis of the confidence intervals of median shown in detail in section 'Attitudes' in Appendix B confirms that waves, with constant levels across gender, age, education and other background variables.
-As was the case in the previous attitude interest in the world around them, the participant sample measurements in 'responsibility for the world' are very likely not different from the results of the control group.
+Generally speaking, the measured median levels of the 'responsibility for the world' index are again rather high in the participant sample, around 7.0 in all four survey waves, with constant levels across gender, age, education and other background variables.
+As was the case in the previous attitude 'interest in the world', the participant sample measurements in 'responsibility for the world' are very likely not different from the results of the control group.